 It’s perfect if you prefer to read and take notes or highlight different parts of the interview for future reference.
-It is a great way to learn and helps retain new information to memory.
-Just go to recoveryafterstroke.com click on the image of the episode you have just listened to.
-And at the very beginning of the page, you will see a button that says Download transcript.
+It is a great way to learn and helps retain new information in memory.
+Just go to recoveryafterstroke.com and click on the image of the episode you have just listened to.
+At the very beginning of the page, you will see a button that says Download transcript.

-So if you’re a stroke survivor that wants to know how to heal your brain, overcome fatigue and reduce anxiety, recovery after stroke coaching might be perfect for you.
+So if you’re a stroke survivor who wants to know how to heal your brain, overcome fatigue, and reduce anxiety, recovery after stroke coaching might be perfect for you.
 If you’re falling in the cracks between hospital and home care, and desire to gain momentum in your recovery, but do not know where to start.
 This is where I can help.

 The first stroke symptoms

-Thanks everyone.
+Thanks, everyone.
 My name is Bill and one day in February 2012.
 I woke up and on the way to work, I noticed that I had a numb sensation in my big left toe.
 So it was no big deal.
 It’s just a numb sensation.
 It’s something that most of us have probably experienced.
-And I have a property maintenance company so, put my boots on and went to work and did all the things that I do most days, which is lift heavy things, and climb ladders and do all sorts of physical activities.
+I have a property maintenance company so, put my boots on and went to work and did all the things that I do most days, which are lift heavy things, climbing ladders, and doing all sorts of physical activities.

-And as it was happening, I noticed that my footing was a little bit different, but again, nothing too dramatic.
-So that morning, I went for a run at the gym and I went and did my regular five kilometres, it was a Sunday.
-And running on the treadmill, I started noticing that my foot was coming down on the treadmill a bit, strangely and I had to pay attention and look down and actually notice where the foot was landing because I didn’t want to make a joke of myself and fall in front of everybody in the gym.
+As it was happening, I noticed that my footing was a little bit different, but again, nothing too dramatic.
+So that morning, I went for a run at the gym and I went and did my regular five kilometers, it was a Sunday.
+While running on the treadmill, I started noticing that my foot was coming down on the treadmill a bit, strangely and I had to pay attention and look down and notice where the foot was landing because I didn’t want to make a joke of myself and fall in front of everybody in the gym.

 So got through the run and everything was fine.
 I went about the rest of my weekend as I normally would.
-And on the Monday morning, the numbers had spread to around about the halfway up my leg and I now started noticing that the challenge of walking was a little bit more interesting.
-And I made an appointment to see my chiropractor because I thought that as I had normally done, I had tweaked my back when lifting something the wrong way or bending in an inappropriate way.
+And on a Monday morning, the numbers had spread to around about halfway up my leg and I now started noticing that the challenge of walking was a little bit more interesting.
+And I made an appointment to see my chiropractor because I thought that as I had normally done, I had tweaked my back when lifting something the wrong way or bending inappropriately.

 When I went to the chiropractor that afternoon on a Monday, he asked me what it was that I was feeling and I told him that the numbness was coming and going from my toe, all the way up to my knee.
 He had a look.
 And he said, Look, it doesn’t appear like there’s any inflammation occurring in the back that’s caused the numbness.
 And it could just be that something is starting to occur.

-So by the Wednesday, the following day, now we’re into about day five.
+So by Wednesday, the following day, we’re into about day five.
 And number six spread beyond my knee, it was starting to get to about my hip.
 And at that time, I started to get a little bit more concerned.
-Although it didn’t stop me from going to work climbing ladders, lifting heavy things, doing 16 hours a day.
+However, it didn’t stop me from going to work climbing ladders, lifting heavy things, and doing 16 hours a day.

-And as a result, I thought that it might be a good idea to make another appointment, see the chiropractor again, because he had to really sort me out.
-He had to get me feeling good and get back to work as I had a really busy week coming up, I needed to make sure that nothing was going to get in my way from getting these jobs done that we needed to do, because our clients were a little bit difficult.
+As a result, I thought that it might be a good idea to make another appointment and see the chiropractor again because he had to sort me out.
+He had to get me feeling good and get back to work as I had a really busy week coming up, I needed to make sure that nothing was going to get in my way from getting these jobs done that we needed to do because our clients were a little bit difficult.

 And he said you need an appointment today and I said well, not really because I can’t get there today.
 The chiropractor was also busy and booked out that day, and they usually would move appointments around for me if it was urgent.
-I told them it was an urgent it’s no big deal.
+I told them it was urgent it was no big deal.
 We’re going to continue doing what we normally do.

-Couple more days had elapsed before I was able to get to the chiropractor now on the Friday which is when I made my appointment and it was Friday afternoon at around about three o’clock because I wanted to have the majority of the day to myself so I can get to my clients get everything sorted.
-And I was going to see the contractor at the end of my day, so that it wouldn’t interfere with my work.
+A couple more days had elapsed before I was able to get to the chiropractor on Friday which is when I made my appointment it was Friday afternoon at around three o’clock because I wanted to have the majority of the day to myself so I could get to my clients and get everything sorted.
+I was going to see the contractor at the end of my day so that it wouldn’t interfere with my work.

-While at work on the Friday, I had some guys on a ladder, and I needed to tell them what to do specifically above this doorway which is quite high.
+While at work on Friday, I had some guys on a ladder, and I needed to tell them what to do specifically above this quite high doorway.
 So I went to climb the ladder.
-And as I was climbing, I noticed that my left leg would slip off the ladder, and I couldn’t actually make it stay on the bottom rung to begin the climb.
+As I was climbing, I noticed that my left leg would slip off the ladder, and I couldn’t make it stay on the bottom rung to begin the climb.

-I drove there, met the other client organize everything I needed to organize, and had a big day prepared for the Saturday there was going to be 15 people, that were relying on me to be there on this particular day, there wasn’t going to be any other window of opportunity.
-The client had given us 10 hours to begin and complete a job and included plus the repairs and painting.
+I drove there, met the other client organized everything I needed to organize, and had a big day prepared for the Saturday there were going to be 15 people, who were relying on me to be there on this particular day, there wasn’t going to be any other window of opportunity.
+The client had given us 10 hours to begin and complete the job including the repairs and painting.

 I wasn’t gonna miss it.
 So in the evening, I went to the chiropractor, and within about a minute of having me on the table, he said to me, there’s nothing wrong with your back.
 You need to go to the hospital.
 I said hang on a second.
 I can’t go to the hospital.
 I’ve got a really busy day tomorrow.

-He said, well, you need to go to the hospital because of whatever’s happening on your left side has got nothing to do with your back and your backs perfectly fine.
+He said, well, you need to go to the hospital because whatever’s happening on your left side has got nothing to do with your back and your back is perfectly fine.
 So we argued for about five minutes.
 And I went home.
 When I got home, I met my wife.
 And she said to me, okay, what did the chiropractor say?